alexeygrigorev/mlwiki.org/index.php/Cancellation_Regions.md

 ---
-title: "Cancellation Regions"
 layout: default
 permalink: /index.php/Cancellation_Regions
+tags:
+- business-process-management
+title: Cancellation Regions
 ---

-# Cancellation Regions

 ## Cancellation Regions
 Consider the following scenario:
 - at each point of time the user may decide to cancel the order